karalabe/srcbox/README.md

 versioning systems (mercurial for starters).
 Until the transition is complete, the source tree should be considered unstable.

-  SrcBox - Repository hosting inside Dropbox
+  SrcBox - Source code inside Dropbox
 ===========================================================

 SrcBox is a cross platform tool to host personal private source repositories